rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-java.md

 > #### Listing exchanges
 >
-> To list the exchanges on the server you can once again use the
+> To list the exchanges on the server you can use the ever useful `rabbitmqctl`:
-> Swiss Army Knife - `rabbitmqctl`:
 >
 >     $ sudo rabbitmqctl list_exchanges
 >     Listing exchanges ...